dlira2/Nutanix-tools-for-AHV/README.md

 # Nutanix-tools-for-AHV v1.7.9

+There are 3 versions v1.7.9 with different objectives.

+1) NUTANIX_TOOLS_FOR_AHV_v1.7.9.py
+     Purpose: Run from terminal windows or linux having the interpreter and python modules installed.
+This version requests input from the user.

+2) NUTANIX_TOOLS_FOR_AHV_v1.7.9_WEB_VERSION_NO_INPUT.py
+     Purpose: Run from terminal windows or linux having the interpreter and python modules installed.
+This version can have all the necessary input in the same call.
+Ideal to invoke the creation of the report through an execution schedule and automate the process.

+     Example:
+     python NUTANIX_TOOLS_FOR_AHV_v1.7.9_WEB_VERSION_DEF.py 10.26.1.2 admin Pass1010., CENTRAL 10.26.1.147 admin Pass1010.,

+3) PORTABLE_NTNXTOOLSAHV_v1.7.9.zip
+     Purpose: Execute from terminal windows is not necessary to have the interpreter and python modules installed.
+This version is the most graphical for users who do not know about scription or programming.

 BIG UPDATE v1.7 - > 30x more faster that v1.6.

 Data collector associated with the Nutanix AHV cluster and VM´s.